TurkExim Menü Çubuğu

 Turkish Economy

-Despite uncertainties in the world economy, social problems in some Middle East countries and deepening debt crisis in the EU, 2011 was a year that Turkish economy has caught high growth rate.
-Although concerns on the global economic development bothers markets from time to time, Turkish economy kept its position at the forefront among the developing countries and EU economies, due to the high economic growth rate and continued fiscal discipline.
+Despite uncertainties in the world economy, social problems in some Middle East countries, and the deepening debt crisis in the EU, 2011 was a year that the Turkish economy caught a high growth rate.
+Although concerns on the global economic development bother markets from time to time, the Turkish economy kept its position at the forefront among the developing countries and EU economies, due to the high economic growth rate and continued fiscal discipline.

-Turkish economy achieved 9.6 % growth rate during the first 3 quarters.
-Inflation completed the year in two digit rates.
-Producer Price Index (PPI) rose by 13.33 % and Consumer Price Index (CPI) rose by 10.45 %.
-Accelerated growth helped the unemployment rate to drop around 9.1 % as of November 2011.
+The Turkish economy achieved a 9.6 % growth rate during the first 3 quarters.
+Inflation completed the year in two-digit rates.
+The Producer Price Index (PPI) rose by 13.33 % and the Consumer Price Index (CPI) rose by 10.45 %.
+Accelerated growth helped the unemployment rate to drop to around 9.1 % as of November 2011.

-As a result of Turkey’s exports reaching 135 billion USD up by 18.5 % and imports expanding to 241 billion USD up by 29.8 %, Turkey’s foreign trade deficit soared by 47.7 % to 105.9 billion USD.
-Sharp growth in foreign trade deficit caused the expansion of the current account deficit by 61 % to 77.9 billion USD.
+As a result of Turkey's exports reaching 135 billion USD (up by 18.5 %) and imports expanding to 241 billion USD (up by 29.8 %), Turkey's foreign trade deficit soared by 47.7 % to 105.9 billion USD.
+The sharp growth in the foreign trade deficit caused the expansion of the current account deficit by 61 % to 77.9 billion USD.

 Export

-Turkey’s total iron and steel exports, including the articles of steel and steel pipes, reached 18.54 billion USD up by 5.3 % in terms of tonnage, and by 25.2 % to 16.63 billion USD in terms of value.
-Turkey’s semi finished steel export dropped sharply by 34.3 % to 2.45 million tons in 2011.
+Turkey's total iron and steel exports, including articles of steel and steel pipes, reached 18.54 billion USD, up by 5.3 % in terms of tonnage, and by 25.2 % to 16.63 billion USD in terms of value.
+Turkey's semi-finished steel export dropped sharply by 34.3 % to 2.45 million tons in 2011.

-Most remarkable export growth was seen in flat products due to the increasing capacity and production, which grew by 51 % to 2.3 million tons in terms of tonnage and by 65 % to 1.94 billion USD in terms of value.
-Long products export, which is the largest product group that Turkish steel industry traditionally exports, rose by 14 % to 10.5 million tons and 38 % to 7.36 billion USD.
-In this respect, while share of semi finished products in Turkey’s total steel export declined from 21 % to 13 %, share of flat steel products stepped up from 9 % to 12 % and share of long products from 52 % to 57 %.
+The most remarkable export growth was seen in flat products due to increasing capacity and production, which grew by 51 % to 2.3 million tons in terms of tonnage and by 65 % to 1.94 billion USD in terms of value.
+Long products export, which is the largest product group that the Turkish steel industry traditionally exports, rose by 14 % to 10.5 million tons and 38 % to 7.36 billion USD.
+In this respect, while the share of semi-finished products in Turkey's total steel export declined from 21 % to 13 %, the share of flat steel products stepped up from 9 % to 12 % and the share of long products from 52 % to 57 %.

-In terms of regions, because of the social and political instabilities, largest export drops in Turkey’s total steel products export excluding articles of steel and steel pipes, is seen in Middle East and North Africa Regions.
-Turkey’s steel products exports to Middle East and Gulf Region, which is the biggest export market of Turkish steel fell by 13.6 % to 6.36 million tons.
-Exports to North Africa Region, which had been the second biggest export market for Turkish steel products declined by 27.5 % to 1.56 million tons, moving the region to the third place among the biggest export markets.
-In 2011 EU became the 2nd largest export market for Turkish steel products, with the help of the first half strong performance.
+In terms of regions, because of social and political instabilities, the largest export drops in Turkey's total steel products export (excluding articles of steel and steel pipes) were seen in the Middle East and North Africa Regions.
+Turkey's steel products exports to the Middle East and Gulf Region, which is the biggest export market for Turkish steel, fell by 13.6 % to 6.36 million tons.
+Exports to the North Africa Region, which had been the second biggest export market for Turkish steel products, declined by 27.5 % to 1.56 million tons, moving the region to the third place among the biggest export markets.
+In 2011, the EU became the 2nd largest export market for Turkish steel products, with the help of strong first-half performance.
 Export to the EU rose by 59 % to 2.28 million tons.

 Import

-Although Turkey’s total steel export dropped by 3.3 % to 10.68 million tons in terms of tonnage, value of the imported steel increased by 18.5 % to 11.82 billion USD because of the continued recovery in the unit price levels.
+Although Turkey's total steel export dropped by 3.3 % to 10.68 million tons in terms of tonnage, the value of imported steel increased by 18.5 % to 11.82 billion USD because of the continued recovery in unit price levels.

 Due to the production increase of 37 %, flat steel was the main product group which showed the sharpest import drop.
-Turkey’s total flat steel import declined by 5.9 % to 6.43 million tons in terms of tonnage, but flat steel import value increased by 11.8 % to 6.36 billion USD.
-Despite being Turkey’s largest export product and in this respect Turkey is one of the biggest exporters of long products in the world, long product import also rose surprisingly by 13.2 % to 1.36 million tons.
-In addition to the long products, tube and pipe import growth of 21 % to 366.000 tons was another remarkable development in Turkey’s total steel import.
+Turkey's total flat steel import declined by 5.9 % to 6.43 million tons in terms of tonnage, but flat steel import value increased by 11.8 % to 6.36 billion USD.
+Despite being Turkey's largest export product, making Turkey one of the biggest exporters of long products in the world, long product import also rose surprisingly by 13.2 % to 1.36 million tons.
+In addition to long products, tube and pipe import growth of 21 % to 366,000 tons was another remarkable development in Turkey's total steel import.

-In terms of steel product imports by regions excluding articles of steel and pipe, EU Region stayed at the top of the list exporting Turkey 4.22 million tons of steel, followed by CIS countries with 4.13 million tons of export.
-EU accounted for 42.5 % of Turkey’s total steel import and CIS accounted for 41.5 % of the total.
+In terms of steel product imports by regions (excluding articles of steel and pipe), the EU Region stayed at the top of the list exporting 4.22 million tons of steel to Turkey, followed by CIS countries with 4.13 million tons.
+The EU accounted for 42.5 % of Turkey's total steel import and the CIS accounted for 41.5 % of the total.
 In this respect, Turkey realized 84 % of its total steel import from those two regions.

 Steel Trade Balance